rm-controls/rm_control/rm_gazebo/README.md

 ## Overview

-This package is to modify the class of `Gazebo_ros_control::RobotHWSim`, adding the imu sensors hardware interface for gazebo robot hardware simulation.
+The code is to modify the class `Gazebo_ros_control::RobotHWSim`, adding the imu sensors hardware interface for gazebo robot hardware simulation.
-The world folder contains the gazebo simulate world.
+The "world" folder contains the gazebo simulate world.

 **Keywords:** ros, gazebo, imu, hardware interface